lukecaccamo/ece419/M1/README.md

 When the cache size is exceeded the cache manager evicts entries from the cache based on the set policy and saves them to persistent storage.
-Persistent storage is a simple text file of key value pairs.
+Persistent storage is a simple .db file of key value entries.
+Each entry consists of 1 valid byte, 4 bytes for the key length, 4 bytes for value length, a maximum of 20 bytes for the key string, and a maximum of 128000 bytes for value (since server should be able to take messages of 128kB).
 The location of the key in the file is saved for quick lookup and deletion.

 ### Storage Client